cosimg/cosimg.github.io/_posts/2019-10-30-publications.markdown

 ***Occasional Papers no 2***:

+Wintjes, J. and Pielström, S. 2023. *Der Krieg von 1866 im preussischen Kriegsspiel.
+Eine Anleitung*.
+Norderstedt: BoD.
+ISBN: 978-3758308987.

+Please note that this publication. which is the result of running 1866-themed Kriegsspiele at the German *Führungsakademie* is in German.
+It expands on the notes on running a Kriegsspiel provided in [this blog entry](https://cosimg.github.io/blog/2022/12/15/How-to-run-a-Kriegsspiel.html) and provides information on how to apply the 1867 Tschischwitz ruleset to 1866-themed scenarios.

+***Occasional Papers no 3***:

 Wintjes, J. and Pielström, S. (in preparation). *La Pluie de Balles – Invasion Scare as Conflict Simulation.*

 The second publication in the Occasional Papers series will provide the rules for CoSimG's gamefied Kriegsspiel, *Pluie de Balles*; for more information see [here](https://cosimg.github.io/2019/11/02/classroom-simulations.html) and [here (external link)](https://analoggamestudies.org/2018/09/pluie-de-balles-complex-wargames-in-the-classroom/).